 I wouldn’t look to the machine as the ultimate strength builder, but to build muscle and burn fat, it’s fantastic.

-One of the accessories I liked the most were the smart handles that use Bluetooth for turning the weight on and off so if you get done with a set, you can simply click the button.
+One of the accessories I liked the most was the smart handles that use Bluetooth for turning the weight on and off so if you get done with a set, you can simply click the button.
 Weight lifting can be dangerous alone, so having a virtual spotter is a cool addition not found in garage gyms.

-The Tonal Smart Home Gym may be a rather pricey piece of equipment, but it's for good reason.
+The Tonal Smart Home Gym may be a rather pricey piece of equipment, but it’s for good reason.
 No doubt technologically advanced, the hardware itself is made with quality as well.
 The pull provided by the cable system is smooth and consistent, neglecting the need for repositioning.
-All you need to do to get started on this machine is a few screen presses, and moving the 2 arms to your preferred position (or one suggested by whichever program you are using) and you are getting the same quality work out you could get on any machine in your local Globo gym.
+All you need to do to get started on this machine is a few screen presses, and moving the 2 arms to your preferred position (or one suggested by whichever program you are using) and you are getting the same quality workout you could get on any machine in your local Globo gym.

 The AI-powered weight suggestions make for a seamless exercise, leaving the user with only one thing to focus on.
 By tracking your movements, the Tonal Smart Home Gym is able to provide weight variances and positional suggestions enabling the user to get the most out of their training.
 Their growing library of pre-recorded guided strength training workouts will also help users get a similar experience to that of an in-class scenario, with new programs added weekly.